 Lesson 4: Advocate for yourself in writing and with direct requests

 Two months into my ordeal, I discovered through my own research that I had 19 symptoms of Lyme disease.
 To make the case for Lyme testing, I wrote a three-page letter to my doctors with citations, a symptom list and a recap of my medical tests.
-Within 24 hours, my PCP had responded to my missive, sent via the patient portal, with a phone call scheduling Lyme tests.
+Within 24 hours, my PCP had responded to my missive, sent via the patient portal, with a phone call to schedule Lyme tests.

 In the end, Lyme wasn’t the answer.
 But my thorough, persistent self-advocacy created momentum that helped me move toward a diagnosis faster than I would have.
 Keeping records empowered me to provide my doctors with as much information as possible, which made it easier for them to pursue answers on my behalf.
 While forcing yourself to document pain isn’t the most uplifting exercise, it gives you something to point to if you find yourself fighting for access to medical tests or exams.

 Ultimately, the Big Clue was a blood pressure reading that plummeted, instead of rising, when I went from lying down to standing up.
 Doctors had previously checked my blood pressure while I sat up.
-But it wasn’t until I saw a naturopath during month four of my mystery illness that someone took my blood pressure with my body in multiple positions.
+But it wasn’t until I saw a naturopath during month four of my mystery illness that someone took my blood pressure with my body in different positions.
 The blood pressure reading pointed the naturopath to a diagnosis of a collapsed adrenal system.
-Some doctors use phrases like “adrenal fatigue” to explain this hard-to-nail-down condition, while others remains skeptical of the idea that adrenal glands can even become fatigued.
+Some doctors use phrases like “adrenal fatigue” to explain this hard-to-nail-down condition, while others remain skeptical of the idea that adrenal glands can even become fatigued.
 The diagnosis, controversial as it may be, led me to the treatment I needed.

 During the four months I spent looking for an answer, I sat on countless exam tables, had my nerves shocked by electrode needles, and struggled to read an entire children’s book to my two sons, who couldn’t understand what was happening to their mother.
 The lessons I learned along the way helped me live as full a life as possible in a body wracked by pain.
 They also gave me a sense of agency during a time when my body seemed to be calling the shots.
 I couldn’t heal myself, but I could make sure that any conversation about my health included my voice.